- 13 Minutes Read

 How many times have you read that you are supposed to drink at least eight glasses of water every day?
 Is this true?
 Well, the answer is both "yes" and "no." In fact, your need for water depends on many factors, including:

 This article will explain why we need water and approximately how much of it we need.
 The article will also list various sources of water and explain how water intake relates to your level of activity.

 Although we can survive for weeks without food, we cannot survive for more than a few days without water.
 Body water allows us to regulate our core temperature so that it gets neither too hot nor too cold.
 Body water is also a critical medium for blood and cells so that:

-Leaner people have more body water (because of greater lean body mass), and people with more body fat have less body water.
+Given the same weight, leaner people have more body water (because of greater lean body mass), and people with more body fat have less body water.
 Body water also decreases with aging.
-Water accounts for about 75% of an infant’s weight, 60% of a young adult’s weight, and 50% of a 50-year-old adult’s weight.
+Water accounts for about 75% of an infant's weight, 60% of a young adult's weight, and 50% of a 50-year-old adult's weight.

 If you replace a caloric beverage with water, then you will consume fewer calories.
 That could help you lose weight gradually, even if you changed nothing else in your diet.
 Example: You stop drinking one 20 fl oz bottle (the most common size in vending machines) of root beer and replace it with 20 fl oz of water.
 Savings = 250 calories per day = 1750 calories per week = 7500 calories per month = 2 lbs per month.